Laravel Laravel

 Yes, the process is described here.

-However, if you want to be able to update your Lychee installation with a click of a button in the web browser (though it's disabled by default), your whole Lychee installation tree (and not just app/
+However, if you want to be able to update your Lychee installation with a click of a button in the web browser (though it's disabled by default), your whole Lychee installation tree (and not just app/) must be http-writable.

 As far as I know, the minimum set of directories that need to be http-writable is as follows: